 An authorised translator is a translation expert who is authorised to provide translations that are legally valid in the target language.
 The title “authorised translator” came into use in 2008.
 Previously, the corresponding title was originally “sworn translator” and later “official translator”.
 Authorisation always applies to a specific pair and sequence of languages (one of the languages must be Finnish, Swedish or Sámi).

 The title “authorized translator” is not a guarantee of the quality of translations, nor is it an indication that an authorised translator would in any way excel over another translator without such a title.
 The vast majority of translation jobs do not require an authorised translator.
 The purpose of the text will determine whether the translation ought to be validated by an authorised translator.
 In general, authorisation may be necessary for translated documents required by the public administration of another country, such as certificates for a work/residence permit or studies abroad.

-Upon request, an authorised translator’s title can be awarded to a translator who passes the Authorised Translators’ Examination and satisfies other requirements.
+Upon request, an authorised translator’s title can be awarded to a translator who passes the Authorised Translators’ Examination.
 Such examinations are arranged by the Authorised Translators’ Examination Board supervised by the Finnish National Agency for Education.
 The examination, which consists of two translation tasks, is not a language qualification or part of a translator training system.
 Under certain conditions, the right to act as an authorised translator may also be awarded without passing the examination.
 For example, former “official translators” may apply for the authorised translator’s title without having to retake the examination.